theraccoonbear/HarT/docs/proposed-flow.md

 ## A (mostly sane) method for keeping Jira estimated/used hour tracking in sync with Harvest

 ### Discoveries
+* 3rd party off-the-shelf solutions are incomplete/half-baked.
+* Involved vendors (Harvest, Atlassian) have, thus far, declined to tackle this obvious need.
 * Harvest provides a fairly straightforward API as you might expect for a no-frills time-keeping system.
 * Jira provides much more robust API functionality, being a much more complicated project management system.
 * While Jira provides ticket meta-data, it appears to be Jira-only meta-data, not an arbitrary "dangle this value here" type of thing.